-A digital footprint is the data that's left behind whenever you use a digital service, or whenever someone posts information about you onto a digital forum, such as a social network.
+A digital footprint is the data that's left behind whenever you use a digital service (eg. an Oyster card), or whenever someone posts information about you onto a digital forum, such as a social network.

 Having a digital footprint is normal - they're very difficult to avoid.
-Given that your digital footprint is publicly accessible, we recommend you know exactly what it looks like and how to actively manage it.
+Given that your digital footprint can be publicly accessible, we recommend you know exactly what it looks like and how to actively manage it.
 This is a brief guide to help you do that.